Ed-Fi-Alliance-OSS/Data-Management-Service/src/deployments/kubernetes/README.md

 [data-management-service](data-management-service.yaml).

 This container has the type LoadBalancer, meaning that this is the entry point for the load balancer provider.
-Access teh Data Management Service at base address [http://localhost:8080/](http://localhost:8080/.)
+Access the Data Management Service at base address [http://localhost:8080/](http://localhost:8080/.)

-> [TIP]
+> [!TIP]
 > If using minikube, you may need to open a tunnel between the local network
 > and the Kubernetes cluster: `minikube service data-management-service --url`.
 > The command will run continuously until you cancel it.
 Copy the URL displayed